§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

-Old or previously used and/or abandoned or never-used sewer/service laterals may be used in connection with a building only when such connection is approved by Mifflinburg and they meet the requirements, specifications, and standards of sewer construction as contained in § 23-413 of the Mifflinburg Subdivision and Land Development Ordinance.
+Old or previously used and/or abandoned or never-used sewer/service laterals may be used in connection with a building only when such connection is approved by Mifflinburg and it meets the requirements, specifications, and standards of sewer construction as contained in § 23-413 of the Mifflinburg Subdivision and Land Development Ordinance.

 The sewer/service lateral shall be connected to the sewer at the place designated by Mifflinburg.

 Any person or owner who is identified as having a deficiency or unsatisfactory condition in their sewer/service lateral shall be notified, in writing, by Mifflinburg.
-Any such person who shall fail or refuse to make the required repairs, within 60 days of receipt of a notice may be subject to legal action by Mifflinburg under the terms of this Chapter.
+Any such person who shall fail or refuse to make the required repairs within 60 days of receipt of a notice may be subject to legal action by Mifflinburg under the terms of this Part.

 [Ord.
 2006-6, 9/19/2006]

-The consumer may at his discretion, employ Mifflinburg to make the connection from the sewer main to the curbline, edge or right-of-way or edge of easement.
+The consumer may, at his discretion, employ Mifflinburg to make the connection from the sewer main to the curbline, edge of right-of-way or edge of easement.